 I also passed 400 followers on Twitter this month as well, which is the next notable milestone after I started the year with 300.
 My Youtube is heading towards 300, and Instagram is slowly ticking towards 150 in the up and down way that it does.
 Those numbers are not much compared to some (Molly Burke just passed 1 million on Youtube, congratulations!), but for me they’re relatively big numbers that I’m proud of.
 Perhaps the most crucial figure right now, however, is that I have 99 followers here on this blog.
 So if anybody fancies kicking me into triple figures by hitting the Follow button, that’d be awesome!

-I also went to Lloyd Park in Walthamstow with a friend, so that was lovely, and had a little stroll in Westminster after I saw them off on the coach at Victoria.
-And that was after I’d been to visit them in Guildford to see them abseil down Guildford Cathedral to raise money for for Sight For Surrey.
+I made a return visit to Guildford this month, having previously been there to see a friend last year.
+And this time I went to see her abseil down Guildford Cathedral to raise money for Sight For Surrey.
 It’s not a massively tall building necessarily, but it’s big enough, certainly not something to do if you have a fear of heights.
 And you’re not coming down the wall of the building – you actually come out at a diagonal angle, so you’re just dangling in the air all the way down, a bit like a zip line in that sense but with more control.
 So that was pretty cool to watch.
 A mutual friend of ours has also done a charity abseil in the past, and it’s the sort of thing I’d be prepared to do one day, it would be fun.

 Finally, I also went on a walk with the London Discovery Walks, Talks & Events group from Meetup.
 This was the first time I’d met this group, and it was great, everyone was very friendly.
 We started off with a little tour of Kensall Green Cemetery, where quite a few famous people are buried, and there are some beautiful and ornate monuments in there.
 So it was very interesting to look around, and I reckon it would be cool to have a proper extended tour one day.
 The rest of our walk then took us along the Grand Union Canal from Kensington to Little Venice and Paddington, stopping off at a few places on the way to hear some trivia and history, and to stop off for an ice-cream halfway through.
 So it was a very enjoyable day, and I definitely want to do more walks with them.